konnodonnoi/konnodonnoi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... snadjdf god dad
+- 🔭 I’m currently working on ... snadjdf god dad did
 - 🌱 I’m currently learning ... ffchhb ffb had she sccf food
 - 👯 I’m looking to collaborate on ... first did fry i us for
 - 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh